AlaskaAirlines/AuroDocsSite/src/content/markdown/a11yStatement.md

-# Accessibility Statement for <span class="basic-information website-name">The Auro Design System</span>
+# Accessibility statement for <span class="basic-information website-name">The Auro Design System</span>

-<span class="basic-information organization-name">Auro</span> is committed to ensuring digital accessibility for people with disabilities.
+<span class="basic-information organization-name">Alaska Airlines</span> is committed to ensuring digital accessibility for people with disabilities.
 We are continually improving the user experience for everyone, and applying the relevant accessibility standards.

 ### Measures to support accessibility